 The most straightforward way to buy single game tickets is from the MLB website here (powered by Ticketmaster).
 If you’re booking weeks or months in advance, buying direct is probably the best place to start.

 You can search by seating section or price range.
 You will need to have or create a MLB account in order to complete your purchase.
-All tickets are subject to a 12% “Chicago and County Tax,” a $5 per ticket “Service Fee,” a $0.60 per ticket “Chicago and Cook County Service Fee Tax” and a $3.60 “Order Processing Fee” for each order.
+All tickets are subject to taxes and fees.

 Alternatively, if you’re booking closer to (or on) game day, the MLB site might not have the best selection or lowest prices.
 In that case, you can also purchase tickets from StubHub, which is the official ticket reseller supported by the Chicago White Sox.

 StubHub will allow you to filter by “Instant Delivery,” which we recommend.
-StubHub tickets are all subject to a service fee (which is not a set percentage but is typically between 20-25%) and a small fulfillment fee ($2 per ticket).
+StubHub tickets are also subject to taxes and fees.

 Tickets are also available on other third-party sites, such as Vivid Seats, SeatGeak, etc. Always be sure to verify the authenticity and review guarantees available when buying tickets from other sites.
 In many cases these are legit, but since they aren’t directly associated with the MLB, you want to be extra careful.